PhilippVWC/myBayes/README.md

 blurrVector | For statistical dispersion of deterministic vectors.
-CeBePa | For approximate parameter transformation from Gaussian distribution to Beta distribution collapse | Routine to remove equal and adjacent values of a vector.
+CeBePa | For approximate parameter transformation from Gaussian distribution to Beta distribution collapse | Routine to remove equal and adjacent values of a vector. myOpt_N | Optimization in more than two dimensions with various algorithms (sim.
+Annealing, BFGS, etc.)

 ## Special remarks ##
 Many routines are implemented in C++ in order to increase performance.